sedihglow0xFAE/kersha/README.md

 The government needs to contact me.
 People are fucking retarded and so is the government for never contacting me.
 Fucking retarded ass fucks.
 Is there any confusion?

+Is there any confusion that the people who are sending stupid ass god armys at me need to die?

+You should really contact the person gods and goddesses said to contact for this.

+Armmegedon has been hard stopped for over a year, i think everyone is tired of it.

+The stupid balls in the sky and on the ground are spheres, with more than one individual in them.
+So dont go just killing them all.

+Its amazing how stupid you fucks in the government are for not contacting the one person you were supposed to.

+Remember portland towers?
+I know biden wanted to wait for the next presidency but... how fucking retarded is that?
+Very.

+Also PRIMORDIIIIIIIIIAAAAAAL goddesses and gods create planets from scratch. like NYX does.

+So tell your home land security fucks and people hired by them to fuck off.
+And dont wait for the change in the white house.
+Remember when the crone sisters were at the white house and said what needed to happen?
+Well, there are some goddesses and gods from SPACE, like URSULA from SPACE who had not been on earth in 3000 years, who and RA the god of our star who are very angry.

+Homeland security and the government needs to stop threatening anyone i try to get a job at or try to get shelter at with having their god kill them or having them come and rape their family and take out their eyeballs.
+Theres been enough civillians hurt by your fucking bullshit for god who is trying to enslave the human race or kill us all anyway.

+So.... remember a year+ ago when homeland security set up for god, no name bitch ass diety thing and his cohorts a rape scene? everyone who was at the apartment remembers.
+The tripple or double homocide they were gonna do at the end... and then blame other countrys.
+One of the girls fathers is one of the most briliant minds to ever work at intel and helped with scillicon and shit?
+Anyone remember?
+Hellllloooooo.

+Also almost every god and goddess on earth agrees if i die or get hurt they will just kill you all anyway.

+So why stupid ass promises did you all make to these gods trying to kill us all instead of the basic ass shit that was asked for by the ones protecting ALL LIFE ON THE PLANET?
+So the united states of america can keep saying our nukes will hit you scotland because our god will maek sure of it but our god will make sure yours dont hit?

+HELLO?
+I think everyone involved is tired of protecting ALL LIFE ON THE PLANET, so the United states of american god they believe so heavily in can try to have the USA USA USA take over the world and enslave the human race.

+Hi, all the scientific community knows what the fuck is going on, (thats world wide wow!).

+Also, the spirits and things i hang out with are not an army, stop sending your fucking stupid fucks here to kill me and the spirits stuff i hang out with.
+Keep your own fucking god and their puppets and shit, seriously.

+It was even said i was supposed to be the communication between GODDESSESS and GODS that are preventing us all from dying, and the government has not contacted me a single time?
+And they were calling me a terrorist for having watched nopixel on twitch.tv...

+and i have a military family.... and i am an engineer... and a cook.... and human.... and most of the people who hang out with me are actually here to.... fucking help heal my body from all this shit.... hm.. they are living lifeforms you know.... fucking dumb bitches.

 # kersha, its the name of the repo.
 Kersha, is a goddess, Kersha, take witchform when not in
 goddess form, Kersha, is in the spirit realm, and REALLY FUCKING SMALL RIGHT NOW BECAUSE